DjangoGirls/tutorial/en/django_start_project/README.md

 >     ```python
 >     SECRET_KEY = os.getenv('SECRET')
 >     ```
->   * And a little further, in the same file, we inject the name of your new Glitch website :
+>   * And a little further, in the same file, we inject the name of your new Glitch website:
 >     {% filename %}mysite/settings.py{% endfilename %}
 >     ```python
 >     ALLOWED_HOSTS = [os.getenv('PROJECT_DOMAIN') + ".glitch.me"]